Why Amazon Influencer Marketing is the Next Big Thing

 “Influencers have become one of the best strategies to develop a community around your brand and generate new online sales“

 If this is your first introduction to Influencer marketing, let me take a moment to explain.
 Influencers are social media users who are willing to promote brands, products or services on their social platforms in exchange for a monetary payment, free product, or cross promotion benefit.
 Depending on the amount of followers a social media user has, their consumer reach, engagement and conversion rate can vary – more on that later.

 Amazon Influencer Campaigns

 Influencer marketing has predominantly been used by online eCommerce sellers to promote products or services.
-However recently Amazon sellers have started to use Influencer marketing to boost their product listing rankings and to accumulate user-generated content for their brands.
+However recently Amazon sellers have started to use Influencer marketing to boost their brand awareness and to accumulate user-generated content for marketing initiatives.
 If you are an Amazon seller looking to increase your brand presence online, get a stream of initial sales or get user-generated content to utilize in advertising, social media or other marketing initiatives, then you should definitely consider running an Amazon Influencer marketing campaign.

 Influencers don’t have to be users who have massive followings either.
 There have now become different terms for the various types of Influencers (i.e. Micro-Influencers, Mega-Influencers, etc.).
 As an Amazon seller, I would personally recommend working with “micro-influencers” – social media users with 1,000 – 10,000 followers who are willing to promote your brand in exchange for a free product instead of getting paid (or for a low monetary payment).